jmcombs/pi-builder/README.md

 The following are a list of ToDo items for this project:

 -   [ ] Update `Makefile` to support new method of image building for SD cards
+-   [ ] Update `Makefile` logic to fix build process passing incorrect repo repository when assembling Dockerfile
+-   [ ] Resolve issue with PiKVM repo not working on `aarch64` builds
 -   [ ] Update `Makefile` clean process
 -   [ ] Update `README` to reflect new build process
 -   [ ] Update `README` to reflect requirement for qemu-user-static on Linux hosts